-You can pass arguments to a query to determine the return value (eg. filtering search results) and narrow down the results to the specific ones you’re after.
+You can pass arguments to a query to determine the return value (e.g. filtering search results) and narrow down the results to the specific ones you’re looking for.

-One of the most powerful parts of GraphQL is its visual interface.
-GraphQL playground is an in-browser tool for writing, validating, and testing GraphQL queries.
+One of the most powerful aspects of GraphQL is its visual interface.
+GraphQL Playground is an in-browser tool for writing, validating, and testing GraphQL queries.

-Before diving in and starting querying the API, it’s highly recommended to run your queries through the visual interface to make sure they are correct and the data being returned is the data you expect.
+Before diving in and starting querying the API, it’s highly recommended to run your queries through the visual interface to make sure they're correct and the data being returned is the data you expect.